 Beverly Organic Garden Cafe: Vegan Food Even Carnivores Will Love

 Sunday afternoon, after embarking on Boston’s historic Freedom Trail, Mike and I were ready for a fulfilling healthy lunch.
 After walking roughly 6 miles, we were ready to sit down and enjoy some healthy food!
 We have been trying to eat healthier and decided to stop at Beverly Organic Garden Cafe, an all vegan restaurant which has been the recipient of numerous awards over the past few years.
-I had heard rave reviews about the food and figured we may as well give it a shot as we would be in the area (Beverly is approximately 20 minutes from downtown Boston).
+I had heard rave reviews about the food and figured we may as well give it a shot as we would be in the area.
+Beverly is located approximately 20 minutes from downtown Boston.

 100% Plant Based Menu

 This fresh, local cafe is 100% vegan.
 Everything is plant-based, with no animal ingredients used in anything!
 It is also gluten-free, which is a bonus for anyone trying to avoid gluten as well.
 Even better, all the produce is organic, ensuring full nutrients.
 Most dishes are raw or only slightly cooked, which allows you to absorb the max amount of nutrients.

 The inside of the restaurant is small like most vegetarian restaurants, although the space is nicely decorated and inviting.

 Taking a look at the menu, we were a bit overwhelmed.
 Luckily, our server was able to compare the taste of different vegan cheeses to traditional cheeses to help us newcomers out.

 The menu offered plenty of tasty looking dishes, including: several veggie bowls, veggie wraps, salads, and more.
 A selection of house made chocolates, cakes, and other sweets will tempt you for dessert.
 Smoothies, coffee, and tea are available to compliment your meal.
 They also offer numerous brunch foods such as live bagels with a variety of topping choices.